matrix-org/matrix-spec-proposals/proposals/3706-partial-state-in-send-join.md

 API, and must be validated and stored.

 [MSC2775](https://github.com/matrix-org/matrix-doc/pull/2775) makes a number of suggestions for ways that this can be improved.
-This MSC focusses on a specific aspect of those suggestions by proposing specific changes to the `/send_join` API.
+This MSC focuses on a specific aspect of those suggestions by proposing specific changes to the `/send_join` API.